-Given a vulnerable function $f_v$, Algorithm~\ref{alg:uprelaiton} aims to omit the most of non-homologous functions, with retaining vulnerable candidate function to a list ($VFL$) from target function list $TFL$.
-Code from line 2 to line 6 performs filtering when feature genealogist $GL_{fv}$ of $f_v$ is not empty.
-Specifically, the algorithm calculates the $CSR$ between $GL_{fv}$ and $GL_f$ of all candidate functions in line 4.
-Then it filters out functions whose $CSR$ is less than a threshold $T_{GL}$.
-Similarly, when callee number $Callee_{fv}$ of $fv$ is not 0, it filters out functions by calculating $RDR$ score from line 7 to line 11.
-Line 12 to 19 makes up the most crucial portion of the algorithm, which matches the leaf functions to address \textbf{EC2}.
-All caller functions of $fv$ are first visited in this section of the algorithm at line 14.
-It employs $UpRelation$ to discover all functions that are similar to caller function, $fp$.
-For each similar function $fp'$, the algorithm regards all its callee functions as vulnerable candidate functions at line 16.
-We find the same leaf functions by locating the same caller functions because the caller functions of the same leaf functions are also the same.
-However, this introduces some extraneous (leaf) functions, that share the same caller function but are not the same as the leaf function.
-We utilize string similarity at line 22, to remove extraneous functions.
-After filtering by callees and strings, the algorithm finally gets the expected vulnerable candidate function list $VFL$.
+Given a vulnerable function $f_v$, Algorithm~\ref{alg:uprelaiton} aims to eliminate most non-homologous functions while retaining the vulnerable candidate functions in a list ($VFL$) from the target function list ($TFL$).
+The code from lines 2 to 6 performs filtering when the feature $NCL_{fv}$ of $f_v$ is not empty.
+Specifically, the algorithm calculates the callee similarity ratio ($CSR$) between $NCL_{fv}$ and $NCL_f$ of all candidate functions in line 4.
+It then filters out functions whose $CSR$ is less than a threshold $T_{NCL}$.
+Similarly, when the number of callee functions ($Callee_{fv}$) of $f_v$ is not zero, the algorithm filters out functions by calculating the Relevance Distance Ratio ($RDR$) score from line 7 to 11.
+The most crucial portion of the algorithm is in lines 12 to 19, where it matches the leaf functions to address \textbf{EC2}.
+All caller functions of $f_v$ are first visited, and the algorithm employs $UpRelation$ to discover all functions that are similar to the caller function $caller$ in line 14.
+For each similar function $caller'$, the algorithm considers all its callee functions as vulnerable candidate functions at line 16.
+Matching the same leaf functions by locating the same caller functions introduces some extraneous (leaf) functions that share the same caller function but are not the same as the leaf function.
+To remove these extraneous functions, the algorithm utilizes string similarity at line 22.
+After filtering by callees and strings, the algorithm finally obtains the expected vulnerable candidate function list $VFL$.